prorev/prorev.github.io/_posts/2020-01-11-flash-firefox-centos.md

 The tarball has tar.gz format.
 In the tarball you will find the <code>libflashplayer.so</code>.

-Thanksall the Flash player you need to:
+all the Flash player you need to:

 1. Copy <code>libflashplayer.so</code> file to the plugins foder <code>/usr/lib/mozilla/plugins</code>

 2. Restart the Firefox.

-Thanks.